Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 * I also have a custom ```TextWriter``` set for ```System.Console``` so that calling ```Console.WriteLine``` writes to my in-game developer console.

 * Check out the [**Roslyn Scripting API samples**](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples) on github.
-These can teach you how to expand our implementation to write the return type of your script to the console (like a REPL), or be able to declare variables in your console e.g. ```var myInt = 10;``` and retain them in subsequent calls.
+This page has enough information to teach you how to expand our implementation to be able to declare variables in your console e.g. ```var myInt = 10;``` and retain them in subsequent calls.

 * The Scripting API does add quite a few dependencies to your project.
 If you're only using the console as a dev-tool and don't plan on shipping it with your game, you'll want to only reference the dependencies in the ```DEBUG``` configuration, and use ```#if DEBUG``` when you use them.